deborah1995/Metagenomics_Nextflow_Pipeline/README.md

-# Read-based Metagenomic Pipeline with Nextflow
+# Metagenomic Pipeline with Nextflow

 This repository contains a modular read-based metagenomic analysis pipeline built with [Nextflow](https://www.nextflow.io/).
 Each module runs in an isolated Docker container for reproducibility and ease of use.